Orthopedic Injuries

 Follow Up

-• Follow up with Sports Medicine/Ortho if recurrent dislocation
+- Follow up with Sports Medicine or Ortho if recurrent dislocation

 Anterior shoulder dislocation